 Lifestyle choices make a significant impact on how well you are in terms of health, and how long you are going to live.
 This includes your dental health.
 Often, you can prevent the vast number of dental issues, at least in part, by having a good dental routine.

 We are creatures of habit.
-Results from research conducted on many people show one clear secret of longer and healthier life – good dental hygiene.
+Results from research conducted on many people show one clear secret of a longer and healthier life – good dental hygiene.
 What this indicates is that every one of us, regardless of age and health conditions, should have a routine of brushing and flossing every day, preferably twice a day.

 You should minimize the amount of unhealthy food you consume as a part of your general health.
 However, if you have cavities or sensitive teeth, then avoiding junk food and sugary treats is even more important.
 Note that when it comes to food choice, moderation is the key and watchword.

 It is important to see a dentist at least once a year, irrespective of whether or not you’re currently experiencing dental issues.
-Your decision in choosing the dentist who is trained and skilled may come down to the dentist’s practice style and popularity.
+Your decision in choosing a dentist who is trained and skilled may come down to the dentist’s practice style and popularity.
 The choice is yours.
 Choose a dentist who can communicate well with you regarding your problems.
 Make an appointment for an initial consultation, which is usually free.
-Ask who covers for the dentist, what treatment you may need, what care to expect and so on.
+Ask who covers for the dentist, what treatment you may need, what care to expect, and so on.
 If you feel comfortable with the dentist after checking out the credentials and having a consultation, you have probably found the right person.

 If you make oral hygiene a priority, you will have a much better chance of avoiding gum disease, cavities, and other dental issues.
 Keep your gums and teeth healthy by developing a great dental routine!
 Call our dentist in Springfield, VA, to help you keep your mouth healthy and your smile dazzling!